splunk/public-o11y-docs/rum/rum-terminology-concepts.rst

 App crashes and errors
 -----------------------

-A crash is when a user encounters an error and has to exit the app.
+A crash happens when a user encounters an error and has to exit the app.
 App errors are all other types of errors that occur but don't result in the user having to exit the app.
 For example ANR (application not responding).

 Presentation transition